top of page

 History

-There is evidence of reflexology, working the hands and feet to improve health dating back to BC times in Indian, Chinese and Egyptian.
+There is evidence of reflexology, working the hands and feet to improve health, dating back to BC times in India, China and Egypt.

 It is exciting that now we have theories on how reflexology works, and the effectiveness lies probably in aspects of all of them.
-In recent years there has been several small research studies which have shown promising results.
-The scientific world is starting to sit up and take notice, one hopes further funding will come forward so more robust and extensive research.
+In recent years, there have been several small research studies which have shown promising results.
+The scientific world is starting to sit up and take notice; one hopes further funding will come forward so that more robust and extensive research.

-What might be the benefits for you having a reflexology:
+What might be the benefits of having reflexology:

 Deep relaxation, improve circulation, improve lymphatics, enhance immune function, better quality of sleep, help to relieve stress and anxiety and tension, reduce pain, improve diet digestion, increase energy levels, elevate mood